 Although oversized breasts are more common for women, men may also suffer from this condition, known as gynecomastia.
-In fact, enlarged male breasts may be common in infancy, adolescence, and again in men over the age of 50.
+In fact, enlarged male breasts may be common in infancy, adolescence, and again in men over 50.
 Estimates range from 60 percent to 90 percent for infants, 50 percent to 60 percent for adolescent boys, and as much as 70 percent for older men.

-Given the substantial percentages of adolescent boys and men who have enlarged breast tissue, breast reduction surgery can be a viable option to correct for this problem.
-While most patients are very satisfied with the results from their procedure, there may be some who do not feel that the first procedure gave them the results they were seeking.
-This is where Dr. Vincent Marin may be able to help not only correct the initial problem, but also provide patients with the results they wanted from the initial procedure.
+Given the substantial percentages of adolescent boys and men who have enlarged breast tissue, breast reduction surgery can be a viable option to correct this problem.
+While most patients are delighted with their procedure results, some do not feel that the first procedure gave them the results they were seeking.
+This is where Dr. Vincent Marin may help not only correct the initial problem but also provide patients with the results they wanted from the initial procedure.

 Causes of Enlarged Male Breast Tissue

 The most common cause of enlarged male breasts, particularly for infants and adolescents, is an overabundance of the female hormone, estrogen, which controls the growth of female sex characteristics, such as breasts.
-Men naturally have low levels of estrogen in their bodies, but gynecomastia and other hormonal issues can occur when the estrogen levels become too high compared to the male testosterone hormone.
-In most cases, infant and adolescent gynecomastia will eventually resolve as the ratio of testosterone to estrogen levels finally balances out.
-Older men may also have enlarged breasts due to this hormone imbalance, particularly if they are overweight.
+Men naturally have low estrogen levels in their bodies, but gynecomastia and other hormonal issues can occur when the estrogen levels become too high compared to the male testosterone hormone.
+In most cases, infant and adolescent gynecomastia will eventually resolve as testosterone ratio to estrogen levels finally balances out.
+Older men may also have enlarged breasts due to this hormone imbalance, mainly if they are overweight.

 However, certain prescription medications may also cause enlarged male breasts.
 These include steroids, anti-androgens for prostate cancer, tricyclic antidepressants, and anxiety medications such as Valium.
 Some medical conditions, such as hypogonadism, hyperthyroidism, tumors, or kidney failure, may lead to gynecomastia as well.